-I am associate professor in the School of Child and Youth Care at Ryerson University in Toronto, Canada.
-I am also program faculty with Ryerson’s graduate programs on Immigration & Settlement Studies, Early Childhood Studies and Policy Studies.
-I am honorary associate professor at the Children’s Institute at the University of Cape Town in South Africa.
+I am Associate Professor in the School of Child & Youth Care at Ryerson University in Toronto, Canada.
+I am also Program Faculty with Ryerson’s graduate programs on Immigration & Settlement Studies, Early Childhood Studies, and Policy Studies.
+I am Honorary Associate Professor at the Children’s Institute at the University of Cape Town, external link in South Africa.

 I have worked with young people in various ways in volunteer and professional capacities in community and recreational contexts since 1989.

-In addition to serving as Principal Investigator for the International & Canadian Child Rights Partnership (ICCRP) (described further below), I am a member of: the Program Committee for Equitas: International Centre for Human Rights Education; the Child Rights Academic Network; Advisory Committee of the Landon Pearson Resource Centre for the Study of Childhood and Children’s Rights, Carleton University; and the International Child Protection Network of Canada.
-I also serve as an editorial board member for Canadian Journal for Children’s Rights.
+In addition to serving as Principal Investigator for the International & Canadian Child Rights Partnership (ICCRP) (described further below), I am a member of: the Program Committee for Equitas, external link: International Centre for Human Rights Education; the Child Rights Academic Network, external link; Advisory Committee of the Landon Pearson Resource Centre for the Study of Childhood and Children’s Rights, external link, Carleton University; and the International Child Protection Network of Canada, external link.
+I also serve as an Editorial Board member for Canadian Journal for Children’s Rights.

 Research interests include child and youth participation; child protection; monitoring and child rights impact assessments (CRIAs); general principles of the UN Convention on the Rights of the Child (CRC) including best interests and child and youth participation; CRC general measures of implementation including law reform, budgeting, and child rights education; rights-based approaches (RBAs); anti-violence violence in schools; the right to play, and business.